How to Establish Tax Residency in Cyprus

 For this tax residency status, you need to obtain a unique tax number from the Tax Department.
 This tax number comes in very handy when opening bank accounts.

+You also need to prove that you are not Cypriot by descent by sharing your parents’ birth certificates.
 As a company director, you must pay 8.8% of your employer-based income to National Insurance.
 Additionally, your profits from a Cypriot company will be subject to the standard corporate tax rate of 12.5%, although start‐ups can pay less.
 But remember, we said that if you have a tax residence in Cyprus, your main operating business should be outside the country.
+Under the country’s income tax law, you are exempt from any income tax (provided you take dividends instead of salary) on the income you’ve earned working for a Cypriot company for 17 years.

 Geographically, Cyprus forms part of Asia but is an EU member state.
 Cyprus lies south of Turkey and west of Lebanon.

 Yes.
 Greek and Turkish are the official languages.
-However, Cyprus was ruled by Britain before becoming independent in 1960, and therefore, English is widely spoken.
+However, Cyprus was ruled by Britain before becoming independent in 1960, and therefore, English is still widely spoken.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.